nre/Doxhooks/docs/getting_started.rst

 Getting Started
 ###############

-`Please report any problems <https://github.com/nre/doxhooks/issues>`_ you have installing Doxhooks.
+`Please report any problems <https://github.com/nre/doxhooks/issues>`_ you have installing or using Doxhooks.

 1. Install Python